md-systems/past/modules/past_guzzle/README.txt

  ------------

 Installation is a simple as enabling this module.
-If "Past" was not installed before hand, a past backend must be installed too.
+If "Past" was not installed before hand, a "Past" backend must be installed too.
 A good start would be the "Past Database Backend"

  USAGE
  -----

-For simple logging with one past event per request:
+For simple logging with one "Past" event per request:

     $log_plugin = past_guzzle_plugin();
     $client = new \Guzzle\Http\Client('http://example.com');
     $client->addSubscriber($log_plugin);
     $response = $client->get('api/foo')->send()

-Or an aggregation of all requests in one single past event:
+Or an aggregation of all requests in one single "Past" event:

     $log_plugin = past_guzzle_plugin(PAST_GUZZLE_COMPACT);
     $client = new \Guzzle\Http\Client('http://example.com');